NikolaySovetov/mylib/README.md

 Tested in GCC compiler.

-Porpose of this project is reinforce the basic of C++ language.
+Purpose of this project is reinforce the basic of C++ language.
 In this project I create simple container classes and test it with copying and moving a simple classes contained it.

 About context.